-Would you love to take your elderly parent out to lunch this summer but are daunted by the prospect of taking him or her anywhere other than the nearest day centre or dementia café?
+Would you love to take your elderly parent out to lunch or dinner but are daunted by the prospect of taking him or her anywhere other than the nearest day centre or dementia café?
 Why not try your local, suggests Emma Outten?

 If your mum or dad is living with dementia, the thought of taking them out for a nice pub lunch might seem completely off the menu – what if they wander off or take forever to eat, for example?
 And yet dementia friendly pub lunches have gained momentum in Norfolk over the past couple of years.